DaviReis136/DaviReis136/README.md

    -  I really love my professional area 💙
    -  I live on Rio de Janeiro - RJ ✈️🌊
    -  I have a really wish to travel to annother country someday 🗺️
-   -  And I am really greatuful for you view my profile 😁🫶
+   -  And I am really greatuful for you been view my profile 😁🫶

-# 💫 About Me:
+# 💫 Curriculum:
 Atuo relacionado a Data Science<br>